smok-serwis/cassandra/README.md

 ## Ports it listens on

 * 7199 - JMX
-* 7198 - Prometheus exporter
+* 7198 - Prometheus metrics exporter
 * 9042 - Native transport
 * 7000 - Internode communications
 * 9160 - Thrift client (disabled by default, set env `START_RPC` to `true` to enable it)